ofekengel/pyservice-wrapper/README.md

 #### NOTES:
 - The decorated function should not accept arguments
-- `startup` should be non-blocking (open threads/processes).
+- `startup` should be non-blocking (open threads/processes)
+- In linux function may be blocking
-- For blocking functions look at [Blocking Functions](#blocking-functions)
+- For blocking functions. look at [Blocking Functions](#blocking-functions)

 ### Blocking functions

 ----
-It is recommended to use a Generator as the decorated function but not required.
+It is recommended to use a Generator as the decorated function but not required. in linux, a blocking function will behave normally.
-In order to decorate a blocking function:
+In order to decorate a blocking function in windows:

 ```python
 from service_wrapper.windows import as_service